What Does it Mean to Study Education Administration?

 What Can You Do With a Degree in Education Administration?

-Education administrators can attract other potential high-level opportunities with their advanced degrees.
+Education administrators can potentially attract other opportunities with their advanced degrees.
 Some educational administration graduates hold positions as:

 - community education directors

 - business managers

 - curriculum coordinators